priyadarshi/Applozic-Chat-SDK-Documentation/README.md

                   };

 ```
-**NOTE** - These detail will be displayed on conversation tab
+**NOTE** - These detail will be displayed on conversation tab.

-Additional options to configure in plugin initialize code in step 3 :
+Additional options to configure in plugin initialize code in step 3 :-

 ```
   getTopicDetail : 'PUT_GET_TOPIC_DEATIL_FUNCTION_NAME_HERE'    // Type - FUNCTION